PDConSec/vsc-print/README.md

+> Could I have some feedback please?
+I find it hard to believe this software is perfect.
+And if it _is_ perfect please say so in a review so I can feel smug about it.

 # Visual Studio Code Printing

 Code listings are iconic in a sense older than graphical user interfaces.
 Say no to millennial nonsense and print your code the way God intended (on paper with line numbers).
 Yes, I know, it really should be faded dot-matrix on blue-lined 15" fanfold paper but what can you do.